PreciousBaraka/PreciousBaraka/README.md

-- 👋 Hi, I’m @PreciousBaraka
+- 👋 Hi, I’m @PreciousShilisia
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on more projects that require python Language